 Eye Motion Desensitisation and Reprocessing

-EMDR is an evidence based treatment for trauma endorsed by NICE.
+EMDR is an evidence based treatment for trauma used in lots of organisations including the NHS.

-I do attachment focused EMDR, which uses the trust in our relationship to support your processing.
+I use attachment focused EMDR in my work, which builds on the trust in our relationship to support your in working on your difficulties.

 We have an open dialogue about how the therapy is going for you, and what resources you may need to support you between sessions.